SarthakJariwala/ezconda/docs/index.md

 ???
 Info
     If you try to remove a package that is a dependency for an installed package, **EZconda** will inform you before removing the package.
 See [docs](user_guide/remove_packages.md) for more details.

-### Recreate environment
+### Use Lockfile to re-create environment

 As you create, install and remove packages, in addition to the specifications file, **EZconda** also generates and maintains a lock file.
-You can use this lock file to reproducibly recreate an environment.
+You can use this lock file to reproducibly re-create an environment.

 <div class="termy">